securitytxt/security-txt/draft-foudil-securitytxt.md

 files (as per {{signature}}), and regularly monitor the file and the referenced resources to detect tampering.

-Security researchers should triage the "security.txt" file including verifying the digital signature and checking any available historical records before using the information contained in the file.
+Security researchers should validate the "security.txt" file including verifying the digital signature and checking any available historical records before using the information contained in the file.
 If the "security.txt" file looks suspicious or compromised, it should not be used.